singlesoup/breezy/README.md

 ## Resources and Licenses

-The resources used in this project are free to use commercially and nom- commercially.
+The resources used in this project are free to use commercially and non-commercially.
 Those are
 -  [MIT Medical](https://medical.mit.edu/community/sleep/resources)
 -  [Audionautix](https://audionautix.com/)